Close Menu

 • Global Event Agencies: MCI Group (headquartered in Geneva), MBB Consulting Group, Messe Schweiz.

-• Corporate In-House Teams: Look at the careers pages of pharma companies like Roche and Novartis (Basel), financial firms like UBS and Credit Suisse (Zürich), and international organizations like the WHO or WTO (Geneva).
+• Corporate In-House Teams: Look at the careers pages of pharma companies such as Roche and Novartis (Basel), financial firms such as UBS and Credit Suisse (Zürich), and international organizations such as the WHO and the WTO (Geneva).

-• Specialized Event Venues: Kongresshaus Zürich, Palexpo Geneva, Basel Congress Center, and luxury hotels like The Dolder Grand or Badrutt’s Palace Hotel often host their own event teams.
+• Specialized Event Venues: Kongresshaus Zürich, Palexpo Geneva, Basel Congress Center, and luxury hotels such as The Dolder Grand and Badrutt’s Palace Hotel often host their own event teams.

 • Association Management Companies: Many international associations are based in Geneva; their management companies run large congresses.